 Fit: It's important to find gardening gloves that snuggly fit your hands so they don't slip off, but not too tight that they restrict hand movement.
 Most garden gloves come in a variety of sizes, so you should be able to find sizes ranging from small to extra large, although you might find that gloves made specifically for women or men may only offer one-size-fits-all.

-With these considerations in mind, we've selected the best gardening gloves of 2022 to keep those pricks, scratches and scrapes at bay.
+With these considerations in mind, we've selected the best gardening gloves on the market to keep those pricks, scratches and scrapes at bay.

 The Best Overall Gardening Gloves